 Unfortunately, we’re not referring to Prince William and Kate, because that actually would be quite exciting.
 Instead, we’re talking about ants – namely queen ants and how this one member of an ant colony is the key to success for every ant nest.

 As the mother to an entire ant colony, her highness holds a lofty role in her society – but she’s not everything you think she is, either.
+If you have a queen ant, make sure to check out our control options below to find out how to take care of these royal ants.

 WHAT IS THE QUEEN ANT ROLE IN AN ANT COLONY?